stain/data-maven-plugin/README.md

 The archived resources will be added under the target path
+`data/${project.artifactId}/` within the ZIP file, (e.g. `data/bigfile.csv` in the _example-data_ project
+archived as `data/example-data/bigfile.csv`).

-`data/${project.artifactId}/` within the ZIP file, (e.g. the file `data/bigfile.csv`  in the `example-data` project will be archived as `data/example-data/bigfile.csv`), meaning that multiple data ZIP files can be on the classpath concurrently as long as their `artifactId`s are unique.
+This means that that multiple data ZIP files can be on the classpath concurrently as long as their `artifactId`s are unique, which is best practice for Maven artifacts.

-Note that files from `src/main/resources` and friends are also added to this targetPath folder.
+Note that files from `src/main/resources` and friends are also added to this target path instead of at the root.

-The only files outside this data folder are the [Research Object Bundle](https://w3id.org/bundle) metadata, which are added to the files `mimetype` and `.ro/manifest.json` and any other files under `.ro/`.
+The only files outside this data folder are the [Research Object Bundle](https://w3id.org/bundle) metadata, which include the files `mimetype` and `.ro/manifest.json`.

 ### Configuration

 This example shows the default configuration for the plugin.
-To customize, add a overriding `<configuration>`` to your `<plugin>` section with the properties you need to change.
+To customize, add a overriding `<configuration>` to your data project's `<plugin>` section with the properties you need to change.

 ```xml